AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

 To automatically build a scene based on Motive stream:
   * Press 'o' (short for optitrack)
+  * This will connect to Motive if not already connected and try to construct the scene based on data coming in.
+If Motive is not available, unfortunately the program freezes because motioncapture library does not seem to provide functionality for this possibility.
+  * Building names that the program looks for in the stream:
+    * hospital: bu11
+    * Sztaki: bu12
+    * post office: bu13
+    * airport: bu14
+    * poles: anything that starts with 'obs'
+    * A landing zone will automatically be put under each drone
+  * Drone names in the stream:
+    * crazyflie: anything that starts with 'cf'
+    * bumblebee: anything that starts with 'bb'

 To start and stop video recording:
   * Press 'r' (short for record)
   * The location of the saved video will be printed in the terminal

+To switch back and forth between drones' "on board camera" and main camera:
+  * Press TAB
+  * When in "on board mode" to switch amongst drones:
+    * Press SPACE

 To move the camera around, use mouse buttons and wheel.